Modernly designed loft bathroom in Somercotes

 You can ask us to visit your home and check this out for you, however there are also a couple of checks that you can carry out yourself prior to this.

 Many individuals neglect to factor in changes to the flooring underneath the loft when preparing a conversion.
-It’s worth having a think of where the staircase is most likely to go and how much space it may use up.
-Even a well-designed space-saving staircase could use up a significant portion of a space, so ensure you have area you’re happy to lose.
+It’s worth having a think of where the staircase is likely to go and how much room it may use up.
+Even a well-designed space-saving staircase could use up a sizeable portion of a room, so ensure you have area you’re happy to lose.

 What kind of attic conversions are there?